MrUb3r/TempSmithing/README.md

 This datapack gives you smithing templates that you can loot right now.
 Those temporary smithing templates give you nothing - you cannot use them to trim your armor or upgrade your netherite gear.
 But you can store them for later, to use when you upgrade to 1.20 or snapshots that have experimental features turned on.
-As soon as you will update your game, those temprary smithing templates will transform into real smithing templates automatically!
+As soon as you will update your game to snapshot or realese that has smithing templates, those temprary smithing templates will transform into real smithing templates automatically!

+Currently datapack was updated with the latest smithing templates - Host, Raiser, Shaper, Silence and Wayfinder

 # How it works?
 There are two parts of this datapack.